stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 # Abstract

 Fungible tokens are digital assets that can be sent, received, combined, and divided.
-Most forms of currency and cryptocurrencies are fungible tokens.
+Most forms of cryptocurrencies are fungible tokens.
 They have become a building block of almost all blockchains.
 This SIP aims to provide a flexible and easy-to-implement standard that can be used by developers on the Stacks blockchain when creating their own tokens.

 # License and Copyright